Preparedness in Your Car

 Before a Disaster

-- Create or purchase a car survival kit for each car in your family, and store it in your trunk.
+- Create or purchase car emergency kits for each car in your family, and store it in the trunk.

 - Your kit should be portable in case you have to leave your car.
 A backpack makes a perfect place to store all of the supplies.

 - Your emergency car survival kit should contain the following:

 - White distress flag.

 - Tire repair kit, booster/jumper cables, pump, and flares.

 - Seasonal supplies: Winter – blanket, hat mittens, shovel, sand, tire chains, windshield scraper, florescent distress flag; Summer – sunscreen lotion (SPF 15 or greater), shade items (umbrella, wide-brimmed hat, etc).